-- 1. Arrow printed on belt

-- 2. Drive pulley (front)
+- 1. Arrow printed on belt 2.
+Drive pulley (front)

 - 3. Driven pulley (rear)

 - 4. Rotation direction

-NOTE: Turn the driven pulley until the lowest portion of the cogs on the external surface of drive belt is even with the driven pulley edge.
+NOTE: Turn the driven pulley until the lowest portion of the coas on the external surface of drive belt is even with the driven pullev edge.

-1. Lowest portion of cogs even with external surface of drive belt
+1. Lowest portion of cogs on external surface of drive belt even with driven pulley edge